gregorycotton/knot/README.md

 # 🪢 Knot
 Standalone LLM chat for the terminal.
-Knot uses `llama.cpp` and runs the LLM directly inside the Python process and handles model management, persistent history, and context injection automatically.
+Knot uses `llama.cpp`, runs the LLM directly inside the Python process and handles model management, persistent history, and context injection automatically.

 <br>